Introduction

 4.1.3.
 HTTP response to /seturl

-and a json document of the following format,
+A successful request will return 200 OK and a json document of the following format,

 containing the current status of the callback webhook URLs for the user.

-header of the response is application/json
+The Content-Type header of the response is application/json for all responses.

 {